10 Essential Clothing Items You Don’t Want To Forget!

 My next recommendation is based equally on both fashion and warmth.
 Since you will be wearing the same one or two coats in all of your travel photos, a fun way to mix things up without overpacking is by bringing at least two different scarf choices.

 Perhaps it’s strange, but this trick keeps my photos from feeling boring and repetitive, and helps me remember which activities I did on any given day.
-I don’t personally swear by any specific brand, but here is a nice and very reasonably priced option that currently has over 30 colors available for just under $10 USD each.
+I don’t personally swear by any specific brand, but here is a nice and snug option that is priced under $15 USD.
 Not bad!
 Additionally, you can wear one on the plane (or use it as a pillow) and pack one away in your suitcase, thus saving valuable luggage space.

 10. A Bathing Suit or Bikini